-I am an enthusiastic freelance games journalist and editor!
+I am an enthusiastic MBA student and freelance writer!

 I am also a writer at TechRaptor, a quality website run by some of the finest people I’ve ever known.
-I write a series on the Thief games there called “Dark Narrative” and also contribute regularly to their “Coverage Club” series.
+I write features, reviews, and previews there.
+I also penned an exciting feature series on the Thief games there called “Dark Narrative”.
 I have also done interview features, helped cover events, and contributed some to news writing.
 Please check out my writer’s page!